You make a difference.

 2. Insert a description of the Career Center into your course outline.

-3. Invite our career coaches to give a presentation on a specific career-related topic.
+3. Invite our career coaches to on a specific career-related topic.
+Submit your request.

 4. Give your students career-related project assignments and/or incorporate experiential learning in the classroom.